wp-plugins/squirrly-seo/readme.txt

 == Changelog ==
 = 3.3.3 =
 * Added the new Google Analytics tracking code
-* Fixed the sitemap date bug
+* Fixed the sitemap update date issue

 = 3.3.2 =
 * Compatible with WP 3.9.2